Proofreading FAQs

 Turnaround varies, depending on the amount of text and the service you require.
 As a guide, I can usually turnaround up to 5,000 within 24 hours, but this depends on the quality of the text and the type of service you require.

 It's always worth contacting me no matter how urgent your project is.
-As a full-time editor, I am usually at my desk and can often accommodate short-notice work.
+I am usually at my desk and can often accommodate short-notice work.

 The document should be provided in electronic format, this can be via email or using reliable cloud file storage such as Dropbox or Google Drive, or your own VPN server.